Aeroluna/LunaCoopMod/README.md

 - Increased attack speed of Railgun Turrets by 100%.
 - Reduced duration of Railgun Turrets built by Raven Type-II from 60 seconds to 30 seconds.

-Despite being an elite Raven, they actually end up dropping worse Auto-Turrets with lower DPS and can't hit air.
+Despite being an elite Raven, they actually end up dropping worse Auto-Turrets with lower DPS and the inability to hit air.
 Now the Railgun shoots twice as fast but the duration is reduced by half to compensate.

 - Fixed a bug where the attack range indicator for Railgun Turrets was larger than intended.